 - 6) Create a hyperlink so that the words Contact Us link to the file contact.html. - 7) On a new line after the text, insert a table that is 8 rows high and 3 columns wide.
-You can press [Ctrl] [Alt] [T] or use the icon on the toolbar as a quick way to create the table.
+You can press [Ctrl] [Alt] [T] or select Table from the Insert menu.
 Choose the Header Top option as you are creating the table.